Frank Rasche

-Frank Rasche (born 1946) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1993 to 2008.
-Rasche was first elected in 1992 after incumbent representative Albert Jones retired.
+Arthur Frank Rasche III (born August 5, 1946) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1993 to 2008.
+Rasche was first elected in 1992 after incumbent representative J. Albert Jones retired.
 He resigned from the house in August 2008 in order to become the legislative liaison for the state Department of Education.